-Our Karate classes in Chislehurst are designed for a variety of people, usually one of these three: Those that wish to practice a new martial art or sport that keeps them fit Those people who are intent on learning Karate & People that would like to develop the capability to protect themselves and increase their confidence in day to day life We can work with men, women and children of ages young and old irrespective of their experience or natural ability.
+Our Karate classes in Chislehurst are prepared for all sorts of people, usually one of these three: Those that wish to practice a new martial art style or hobby which hopefully keeps them fit People who are seriously interested in learning Karate & People who would like to develop the ability to protect themselves while increasing their self-confidence in day to day life We can work with men, women and children of all ages regardless of their experience or physical ability.

 Karate practice (Chislehurst ) – Our Karate Classes in Chislehurst

 Karate practice is usually divided into 3 primary activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)

 Kata (pre-arranged forms simulating combat situations)

 We bring these three activities together to bring a complete Karate tuition experience in Chislehurst .

 Karate: historical details